 If the internal search does not yield suitable candidates, the position may be posted externally.

-HR consultants are available to help hiring officials draft and review advertisements before they are published to ensure they contain appropriate language and meet EOCR requirements.
+HR Recruiters are available to help hiring officials draft and review advertisements before they are published to ensure they contain appropriate language and meet EOCR requirements.
 They can also help select the appropriate advertisement options and arrange for ad placement in a variety of publications for University Staff positions.
 EOCR manages advertisements for University Executive Staff and Faculty positions.

 It is important to note that there is a difference between “required” qualifications and “preferred” qualifications.
 If a candidate meets the required qualifications, they are part of the “active” applicant pool and can now be referred to as “candidates.”